awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apigateway-stage-methodsetting.md

 *Type*: Boolean

 `HttpMethod`  <a name="cfn-apigateway-stage-methodsetting-httpmethod"></a>
 The HTTP method\.
-To apply method settings to multiple methods, wildcard (`*`) characters may be used\.
+You can use an asterisk \(\*\) as a wildcard to apply method settings to multiple methods\.
 *Required*: Yes
 *Type*: String

 `LoggingLevel`  <a name="cfn-apigateway-stage-methodsetting-logginglevel"></a>
 The logging level for this method\.
-For valid values, see the `loggingLevel` property of the [Stage](http://docs.aws.amazon.com/apigateway/api-reference/resource/stage/#loggingLevel) resource in the *Amazon API Gateway API Reference*\.
+For valid values, see the `loggingLevel` property of the [Stage](https://docs.aws.amazon.com/apigateway/api-reference/resource/stage/#loggingLevel) resource in the *Amazon API Gateway API Reference*\.
 *Required*: No
 *Type*: String